 Treatment Options

-- Given extensive potential medication interactions, clinicians are advised to use a drug interactions checker (eg, University of Liverpool offers one) r70
+- Given extensive potential medication interactions, clinicians are advised to use a drug interactions checker (eg, University of Liverpool) r67

-- Recommendations below summarize major treatment guidelines from NIH, WHO, Surviving Sepsis Campaign, and Infectious Diseases Society of America r4r6r7r71r72
+- Recommendations below summarize major treatment guidelines from NIH, WHO, Surviving Sepsis Campaign, and Infectious Diseases Society of America r4r5r6r68r69

 Infection control measures include isolation, source control, and transmission precautions r73

-- Patients with COVID-19 in a health care setting should wear a face mask to reduce droplet and aerosol spread, should be placed in a single-person closed room pending further evaluation and disposition decisions, and should have standard precautions, contact precautions, and droplet or airborne precautions as resources allow
+- Patients with COVID-19 in a health care setting should wear a face mask to reduce droplet and aerosol spread, should be placed in a single-person closed room or cohorted with others with the same pathogen(s), and should have standard precautions, contact precautions, and droplet or airborne precautions as resources allow

-- If available, the patient room will ideally be one with structural and engineering safeguards against airborne transmission (eg, negative pressure, frequent air exchange), but in the high-prevalence stages of the pandemic (with crowded hospitals), reserve negative pressure isolation rooms for the greatest needs (ie, aerosol-generating procedures; tuberculosis, measles, and varicella)
+- If available, the patient room will ideally be one with structural and engineering safeguards against airborne transmission (eg, negative pressure, frequent air exchange), but if resources do not allow, reserve negative pressure isolation rooms for the greatest needs (ie, aerosol-generating procedures; tuberculosis, measles, and varicella)

-Initiate supportive care for hospitalized patients, including oxygenation and ventilation, conservative fluid support, and measures to prevent common complications (eg, pressure injury, stress ulceration, secondary infection) r7
+Initiate supportive care for hospitalized patients, including oxygenation and ventilation, conservative fluid support, and measures to prevent common complications (eg, pressure injury, stress ulceration, secondary infection) r4

-- Guidelines suggest or recommend use of prophylactic dose over intermediate dose or therapeutic dose for critically ill patients, including a recommendation to switch from therapeutic dose to prophylactic dose in patients transferred to an ICU, unless a thrombosis has been documented r4r74r76r78
+- Switch from therapeutic dose to prophylactic dose in patients transferred to an ICU unless a thrombosis has been documented

-- Guidelines also recommend monitoring and evaluation for thromboembolic disease, such as in patients with rapid deterioration of pulmonary, cardiac, or neurologic function or sudden, localized loss of peripheral perfusion; universal screening is not recommended r4r7
+- Monitor for thromboembolic disease, such as in patients with rapid deterioration of pulmonary, cardiac, or neurologic function or sudden, localized loss of peripheral perfusion; universal screening is not recommended

-- Management of septic shock includes use of vasopressors if fluid administration does not restore adequate perfusion.
-Surviving Sepsis Campaign,r6NIH,r4 and WHOr7 treatment guidelines provide guidance specific to treatment of shock in patients with COVID-19 d3d3d3d3d3d3d3d3
+- Surviving Sepsis Campaign, NIH, and WHO treatment guidelines provide guidance specific to treatment of shock in patients with COVID-19, summarized below: r4r5r6d4d4d4d4d4d4d4d4

 - Adults: suspected or confirmed infection; persistent hypotension despite volume resuscitation; vasopressors are needed to maintain mean arterial pressure at or above 65 mm Hg; and lactate level is 2 mmol/L or more